 There are companies that deliver high profits and grow above their industry average.
 These high-performance organizations obtain these results not by chance but by choice.
 Their leaders have decided to create a high-performance culture and put in place the ingredients that will contribute to their success.
 Improving the level of employee engagement within the company is one of those key elements to reach business success.

-Engagement can be defined as a psychological state of commitment, and the faith in what a person is doing.
+Engagement can be defined as a psychological state of commitment, and faith in what a person is doing.
 Studies report that employees perform better when they are engaged.
-Employees become engaged when they have the information they need to accomplish their tasks, and view their work as something significant for the company.
-Whereas, unengaged employees deny their full attention and effort, and do not recognize themselves with their work.
-This produces a lack of connection with their customers, and colleagues, leading to bad performance.
+Employees become engaged when they have the information they need to accomplish their tasks and view their work as something significant for the company.
+In contrast, unengaged employees don’t provide their full attention and effort, and do not connect themselves with their work.
+This produces a lack of connection with their customers and colleagues, leading to poor performance.